|

 - When questioning is just

-seen as asking simple miracle questions, then a coach will
+seen as asking simple miracle or magic questions, then a coach will

 naturally think that coachees should provide the ideal answer.